bolcom/unFTP/CONTRIBUTING.md

 # Contributing to unFTP

+Great projects are never established alone.
+Therefore we thank you for your interest to help out and offer this guide to help you along.

 unFTP welcomes contribution from everyone in the form of suggestions, bug reports, pull requests, and feedback.

 Please reach out here in a GitHub issue if we can do anything to help you contribute.